Awards and decorations of the Bangladesh Armed Forces

-The Bangladesh Armed Forces award medals and their associated ribbon bars in recognition of various levels of service, personal accomplishments and commemorative events while a regular serviceperson is a member of the Bangladesh Army, Bangladesh Navy and the Bangladesh Air Force.
-Together with military badges, such awards are a means to outwardly display the highlights of a serviceperson's career.
+The Bangladesh award medals and their associated ribbon bars in recognition of various levels of service, personal accomplishments and commemorative events while a regular serviceperson/person is a civilian citizen or a member of the Bangladesh Army, Bangladesh Navy, Bangladesh Air Force, Border Guard Bangladesh, Bangladesh Coast Guard, Bangladesh Police, Bangladesh Ansar & VDP and Bangladesh Fire Service & Civil Defence.
+Together with service badges, such awards are a means to outwardly display the highlights of a serviceperson's/person's career.